Nasdaq/semver-git/readme.md

     git tag -a 1.2.3 -m "New release" git push --tags

-Then do the following to upload archives. mavenUser and mavenPassword are required in your ~/.gradle/gradle.properties for `uploadArchives`
+Then do the following to upload archives.
+Note that your credentials are required in e.g. your ~/.gradle/gradle.properties for `uploadArchives`.
+See [gradle.properties](gradle.properties) for more information.

     gradle clean build uploadArchives